4,500

 This Code Snip Speaks for Itself

 The new tree ordinance lets construction companies remove trees of any size for any reason.
-See for yourself:

-Housing Versus Trees is a False Dichotomy
+Housing Versus Trees is a False Choice — Even Legally Debunked.

 In 2021, Seattle's hearing examiner rejected the developer lobby’s claim that trees hinder housing development.
 After reviewing extensive evidence, the examiner determined that large trees on lots could be preserved without impacting maximum housing capacity, proving the developers' argument was false.
 Learn more in the FAQs.